Ӱpro Stories

 In 2024 alone, Ӱpro faculty members earned more than $4.5 million in grants across various departments.
 Faculty, staff and students have been recognized both nationally and globally for their research contributions to a range of academic fields.
 Nearly a quarter of Ӱpro students received funding to engage in research across all disciplines in summer 2024.

-Approximately 550 Ӱpro students participate in research, internships and service projects in Lancaster and the surrounding area each year.
-With a 9-to-1 student-faculty ratio and an average of 17 students per class, a majority of students collaborate with professors on research or guided learning by the time they graduate.
+With a 9:1 student-faculty ratio and an average of 18 students per class, a majority of students collaborate with professors on research or guided learning by the time they graduate.*

 What students and recent graduates have to say about research at Ӱpro: